Academics Cover Photo

 Thinking critically about the role of orchestras in today's changing musical landscape.

-The curriculum of The Orchestra Now involves intensive practical and academic study.
+The curriculum of TŌN involves intensive practical and academic study.
 Orchestra rehearsals are held 4–5 days a week and courses 2–3 days a week.
 Courses in orchestral and curatorial studies, taught by Bard College faculty, guest scholars, and performing artists, provide a historical and critical understanding of the orchestra’s past and present roles in society and its responsibility to remain responsive to a changing musical landscape.

 Current Courses